voxpupuli/puppet-cassandra/README.md

 ## Limitations

-When using a Ruby version before 1.9.0, the contents of the Cassandra configuration file may change order of elements due to a problem with to_yaml in earlier versions of Ruby.
+* When using a Ruby version before 1.9.0, the contents of the Cassandra configuration file may change order of elements due to a problem with to_yaml in earlier versions of Ruby.

-When creating key spaces, indexes, cql_types and users the settings will only be used to create a new resource if it does not currently exist.
+* When creating key spaces, indexes, cql_types and users the settings will only be used to create a new resource if it does not currently exist.
 If a change is made to the Puppet manifest but the resource already exits, this change will not be reflected.
+* At the moment the `cassandra::system::transparent_hugepage` does not persist between reboots.

 ## Development